shusseyIBM/iae-cli-create/createiaeinstances.md

     "software_package": "ae-1.0-spark"
 }
 ```

+If you wish to create a cluster with both Spark and Hadoop, you can switch to use [cluster-simple-spark-hadoop.json](cluster-simple-spark-hadoop.json) instead.

 Assuming you have already performed [Preparing to use the IBM Cloud CLI](ibmcloudlogin.md) initiating creation a cluster is a single command `bx cf create-service IBMAnalyticsEngine ...`